elisacaffrey/MiFoDB/docs/source/quick_start.rst

 Quick Start
 ===================
-Another way to work through this workflow is by using nextflow, a workflow management system. `Matt Olm <https://github.com/MrOlm/nf-genomeresolvedmetagenomics>`_ has developed a nextflow pipeline to perform genome resolved metagenomics, which includes all steps outlined in the `step-by-step <https://mifodb.readthedocs.io/en/latest/step_by_step.html>`_ guide.
+The simplest way to run MiFoDB is using nextflow, a workflow management system. `Matt Olm <https://github.com/MrOlm/nf-genomeresolvedmetagenomics>`_ has developed a nextflow pipeline to perform genome resolved metagenomics, which includes all steps outlined in the `step-by-step <https://mifodb.readthedocs.io/en/latest/step_by_step.html>`_ guide.

 To run nextflow, you must first install `nextflow <https://www.nextflow.io/docs/latest/install.html#install-nextflow>`_, following the outlined instructions.
 Instructions are also available `here <https://github.com/MrOlm/nf-genomeresolvedmetagenomics?tab=readme-ov-file#quick-start>`_.